GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 !!! question "Exercise"

-    Change the version of Nextflow you are using to `23.04.0` by exporting an environmental variable:
+    Pin the version of Nextflow you are using to `25.04.4` by exporting an environment variable:

     ??? success "Solution"

-        Export the singularity cache using the `NXF_VER` environmental variable:
+        Export the Nextflow version using the `NXF_VER` environment variable:

         ```bash
-        export NXF_VER=23.04.0
+        export NXF_VER=25.04.4
         ```

         Check that the `NXF_VER` has been applied: